iharshit009/SecretPeek/README.md

 ## Idea
 Anonymity is taken Seriously!
 It's a webpage to confess your feelings/secrets.
-Popular among your College/group circle.
 Speak out the things you never could

 ## Features
 - [ ] Deploy API
 - [x] Home Page to post and view confessions
 - [ ] Convert into Progressive Web App(PWA)
-- [ ] Add where user can create/post meme
+- [ ] Create a textbar to write
 - [ ] Read Count for confession
 - [ ] Like feature for Confession
 - [ ] Real-time sharing